-- " An early vision for college: Students from our lowest-income households see in middle school that there is a path to an affordable higher education for them. - " High demand STEM and technical jobs: Financial aid is tied to increase access to high demand education pathways for lower-income students. - " Specific populations: Some financial aid programs support populations beyond income eligibility to include foster youth, homeless youth, Native American students, etc. - " Work-based learning: Financial aid supports work-based learning by partnering with employers to fund jobs for students. - " Public needs in the job market: Financial aid programs can be used to attract Washington residents to jobs with high public need, such as teaching, healthcare in underserved communities, etc. - " Multiple pathways: Financial aid can be awarded to Registered Apprenticeships to help apprentices continue their path toward credit and credential.
+- " An early vision for college: Students from our lowest-income households see in middle school that there is a path to an affordable higher education for them. - " High demand STEM and technical jobs: Financial aid is tied to increase access to high demand education pathways for lower-income students. - " Specific populations: Some financial aid programs support populations beyond income eligibility to include foster youth, homeless youth, Native American students, etc. - " Work-based learning: Financial aid supports work-based learning by partnering with employers to fund jobs for students. - " Public needs in the job market: Financial aid programs can be used to attract Washington residents to jobs with high public need, such as teaching, healthcare in underserved communities, etc. - " Multiple pathways: Apprentices in approved programs can receive financial aid to continue their path toward credit and credential.